 The District is managed by Sonoma Water, which provides administration, engineering, operational, and maintenance services.
 The District does not incur any payroll expenses.
 Sonoma Water charges the District for services based on direct labor plus overhead for Sonoma Water labor applied to District activities.
 The overhead rate is reviewed periodically by management to determine its effectiveness.
-During the fiscal year ended June 30, 2019, the District paid \$45,348 to Sonoma Water for operational services, \$16,505 for non-operational services, and \$489,909 for capital related services.
+During the fiscal year ended June 30, 2020, the District paid \$54,499 to Sonoma Water for operational services and \$27,971 for the acquisition and construction of capital assets.